Training Courses

 Internship Programs

-The Istituto di Neuroscienze provides internship to Italian and foreign students from Universities with Internship agreements for undergraduates in psychology and post-graduate for admission to the state exam for the qualification to the profession of Psychologist.
+The Istituto di Neuroscienze provides internships to Italian and foreign students from Universities with Internship agreements for undergraduates in psychology and post-graduates for admission to the state exam for the qualification to the profession of Psychologist.
 Foreign students should have Italian stay permits.